 Can you sell a house before probate in Texas?
 The answer is Yes.
 Texas happens to have exceptions in its probate processes.

 Muniment of Title.

 A Muniment of Title also known as a Muniment is a legal document that tends to indicate the ownership of an asset or property.
 If the deceased didn’t leave a will back and by good chance had not secured any debt by real property, you will easily be given the Muniment.
 You will only be needed to go the county court of Texas, and have the will validated.
 Once the will has been approved and validated, the beneficiaries name will appear on the titles of the properties as they will be transferred.

-Unlike the Muniment of Title, this is mostly used in cases where there happens to be no will.
+Unlike the Muniment of Title, this is mostly used in cases where there happens to be no will but can also be used in cases where the heir doesn’t wish to probate a will at all and bypass/avoid probate all together.
 If you are an heir, and you want to speed up the settlement, you should go for this option.
 It is considered fast since you won’t have to go through the probate court.
 The beneficiaries will have the advantage of establishing the ownership of the personal property.
 Not withstanding the case of no will, it can also be used in the cases where there is a will.
 It will easily be processed when you come into an agreement about the distribution and disbursement of the deceased properties with the other heirs.
 You will also easily use the document to gain access to funds in the bank accounts and also other properties.
 The process will only require two individuals who are non-beneficiaries of the estate to sign the affidavit and then properties will easily be transferred.

 In conclusion, we can see that it’s not a requirement for you to go through the probate process in order for you to sell a house.

 Are you located in San Antonio Texas and willing to sell that house?
 Give us a call today at (210) 547-7505.